remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 1. Redeploy your function: `npx remotion lambda functions deploy`
 1. Migrate according to the changelog below:

+## Unreleased

+- Added `enableCaching` and `webpackOverride` options to `deployProject()` function.
+- Webpack override and webpack caching is now respected when deploying from the CLI

 ## September 14th, 2021

 Version hash: `2.4.0-alpha.91579e8b`